 They’re a powerful tool for building communities around shared interests.

-Twitter’s informal, real-time nature makes threads feel like intimate conversations, fostering a sense of connection between creators and their audiences.
+Twitter’s informal, real-time nature makes threads feel like intimate conversations, making a connection between creators and their audiences.

-If you’re thinking of starting a Twitter thread, there are a few Twitter thread generators that can make the process easier.
+If you’re thinking of starting a X Twitter thread, there are a few X thread generators that can make the process easier.

 First, there’s Circle Bloom, which allows you to draft and publish Twitter threads directly from your computer.
 It uses AI when composing a longer tweet or thread.
 You can schedule right from their dashboard.